Geraldine Econg

-Geraldine Faith Abracia Econg (born August 6, 1967) is a Filipino jurist who currently serves as the Presiding Justice of the Sandiganbayan, the Philippines' anti-graft court.
-She was appointed to the post by President Ferdinand Marcos Jr. on January 7, 2025, succeeding Amparo Cabotaje Tang.
+Geraldine Faith Abracia Econg (born August 6, 1967) is a Filipino magistrate who serves as the Presiding Justice of the Sandiganbayan, the anti-graft court of the Philippines.
+She was appointed to the position by President Bongbong Marcos on January 7, 2025, succeeding Amparo Cabotaje-Tang.

-Prior to this, she served as Sandiganbayan Associate Justice from 2016 to 2025.
+Prior to her appointment as Presiding Justice, she served as an Associate Justice of the Sandiganbayan from 2016 to 2025.

 Early career and education

-Econg, a cum laude law graduate from the University of San Carlos, began her judicial career as presiding judge in Minglanilla, Cebu, from 2002 to 2004.
-She then served as presiding judge of the Regional Trial Court Branch 9 in Cebu City from 2004 to 2010.
+Econg, a cum laude law graduate from the University of San Carlos, began her judicial career as presiding judge in the municipal trial court of Minglanilla, Cebu, from 2002 to 2004.
+She then served as presiding judge of the Regional Trial Court, Branch 9 in Cebu City from 2004 to 2010.

 In 2010, she was appointed Judicial Reform Program Administrator of the Supreme Court's Program Management Office, where she oversaw the implementation of the Action Program for Judicial Reform until 2015.
-She then headed the Office of the Philippine Judicial Academy from 2015 to 2016.
+She then headed the Philippine Mediation Center Office of the Philippine Judicial Academy from 2015 and 2016.

-In January 2016, she was appointed associate justice of the Sandiganbayan, where she initially served in the First Division before later chairing the Second Division.
+In January 2016, she was appointed associate justice of the Sandiganbayan, where she initially served in the First Division before becoming chair of the Second Division.

 Judicial appointments

 In 2013, Econg was shortlisted by the Judicial and Bar Council (JBC) for a seat in the Court of Appeals in Cebu, and in 2014, she was also shortlisted for Deputy Ombudsman for the Visayas.
 In 2021, she was also nominated as one of the nine candidates for the position of Associate Justice of the Supreme Court.

 On January 20, 2016, President Benigno Aquino III appointed her Associate Justice of the Sandiganbayan, where she chaired the Second Division before her promotion to Presiding Justice in 2025.

-She was appointed as Presiding Justice of the Sandiganbayan, succeeding retired Presiding Justice Amparo Cabotaje-Tang by President Bongbong Marcos on January 7, 2025.
-Econg, although recently appointed as Presiding Justice with a term set to continue until 2037, is now pursuing the position of Ombudsman.
+On January 7, 2025, Econg was appointed Presiding Justice of the Sandiganbayan by President Bongbong Marcos, succeeding Amparo Cabotaje-Tang.
+Although her term as Presiding Justice was set to continue until her mandatory retirement in 2037, she later applied for the position of Ombudsman in July 2025.
+The position was ultimately awarded to Justice Secretary Jesus Crispin Remulla in October of that year.